erfianugrah/image-resizer-2/docs/development/transformService-refactoring.md

 To complete the refactoring, we should:

-1. **Update Service Container**:
+1. **✅ Update Service Container**: COMPLETED
-   - Ensure the ServiceContainer properly injects CacheService into TransformationService
+   - ✅ ServiceContainer now properly injects CacheService into TransformationService
-   - Validate that all services have proper dependency relationships

-2. **Remove transform.ts**:
-   - Once all dependencies have been migrated to services, remove the `transform.ts` file
-   - Ensure all imports are updated to use the appropriate services

-3. **Update Tests**:
+   - ✅ Service dependencies are properly established with dependency injection

+2. **⚠️ Update Tests**:
    - Update test files to use the new service interfaces instead of direct utility functions
    - Consider adding specific tests for new service methods

-4. **Update Documentation**:
+3. **⚠️ Remove transform.ts**:
+   - Once all test dependencies have been migrated to services, remove the `transform.ts` file
+   - This should be the final step in the refactoring process

+4. **✅ Document Architecture**: COMPLETED
-   - Update developer documentation to reflect the new architecture
+   - ✅ Documentation has been updated to reflect the new architecture
-   - Add guidance for how to use the service interfaces
+   - ✅ Refactoring plan has been updated with progress and next steps

 ## Architectural Guidelines